Fire Alarm System Installation — Christchurch & Canterbury

 Failed or faulty systems dangerous.
 Must be repaired immediately.
 We provide prompt repair service.
 Carry common spare parts.
 Get systems operational quickly.
 After hours emergency service available for critical repairs.

-Special Considerations
+Special Considerations & Common Problems

-Historic buildings need sensitive design.
+Need sensitive design.
 Preserve building character while providing safety.
 Surface mounting may be necessary.
 Wireless systems option for difficult retrofits.
 Balance heritage and safety requirements.

-Large open spaces like warehouses need special detectors.
+Warehouses need special detectors.
 Beam smoke detectors span large areas.
 Aspirating systems sample air from large spaces.
 Heat detectors for very high ceilings.
 We select appropriate technology for challenging spaces.

-Harsh environments need robust detectors.
+Need robust detectors.
 Dust or moisture resistant detectors.
 Explosion proof detectors for hazardous locations.
 Industrial environments demand heavy duty equipment.

-False alarms most common issue.
+Most common issue.
 Dust accumulation in detectors.
 Cooking smoke in poorly located detectors.
 Steam from bathrooms.
 Insects in detectors.
 Regular maintenance reduces false alarms.
 Relocate problematic detectors if needed.

-Failed batteries cause trouble signals.
+Cause trouble signals.
 Batteries typically last 4-5 years.
 Regular testing identifies weak batteries.
 Replace before failure.

-Detector failures from age or damage.
+From age or damage.
 Smoke detectors typically last 10 years.
 Heat detectors 15 years.
 Replace detectors at end of life.
 Physical damage needs immediate replacement.

 Old systems may need upgrading.
 Technology improved significantly.
 Old systems lack modern features.
 Difficult to get parts for obsolete systems.
 Upgrade provides better protection and reliability.
 Building alterations may trigger upgrade requirements.
 We assess existing systems and recommend upgrades when beneficial.

-Cost of Fire Alarm Systems
+Cost Of Fire Alarm Systems

 Need Fire Alarm System Installation?
 Get in Touch.